-Our Pomona DUI lawyers defend against drunk driving charges on two fronts: One, we fight the DMV to reinstate the driver’s license, and two, we negotiate with the D.A. in attempt to get the criminal charges reduced or dismissed.
+Our Pomona DUI lawyers defend against drunk driving charges on two fronts: One, we fight the DMV to reinstate the driver’s license, and two, we negotiate with the D.A. in an attempt to get the criminal charges reduced or dismissed.

 In this article, our Pomona DUI attorneys answer the following frequently-asked-questions: